PracticeJT/git-practice/README.md

 Practice Instructions
 =====================

-First, get git setup and working (http://confluence.swissbank.com/display/neo/Installing+Git%2C+GitHub+and+p4merge).
+First, get git setup and working.

 Then open git bash.
 Two big hints: typing `git` at the bash command prompt will give you the list of all git commands.
 Typing `git help <command>` will open a web page with help on using a particular command.